Last Updated: May 2026

 Do I need ETIAS or a Schengen visa?

 It depends on your nationality.
-Citizens of visa-exempt countries (US, UK, Canada, Australia, Japan, and about 60 others) will need ETIAS from late 2026.
+Citizens of visa-exempt countries (US, UK, Canada, Australia, Japan, and about 60 others) will need ETIAS from Q4 2026.
 Citizens of countries that are not visa-exempt need a Schengen visa.
 You cannot choose between them — your passport determines which one applies.

 Can I use ETIAS instead of a Schengen visa?